CasparKielwein/Aaargh/Items.md

 # Weapons

+### Comment
+The Equipment rules are not realistic.
+They are designed to be fun and enable strong visuals and action scenes.

+For Weapon focused Heros the choice of weapon is a choice of damage potential vs secondary effects and utility vs defense.
+The damage of spellcasters does not depend as much on the weapon.
+Thus it is a choice between different utilities and secondary effects and defense.

 ## Weapon Properties
 * Versatile: The weapon can be used one handed or two handed.
 If used two-handed the damage die increases by one type.
 * Reach: The weapon can be used to attack enemies up to 10ft away.
 * 2H: The weapon can only be used with two hands.
 * Devastating: Critical hits with this weapon deal extra damage.
 A critical hit deals an extra 1[W] damage at levels 1-10, 2[W] at levels 11-20 and 3[W] at levels 21 to 25.
 * Sharp(x): When rolling the weapon’s damage results in a roll lower than the sharp value of the weapon for any die, the damage of that roll is considered the sharp value of the weapon instead.
-* Load: After making an attack with the weapon, the user needs to spend an opportunity action to reload the wepon, before they can attack with it again.
+* Load: After making an attack with the weapon, the user needs to spend an opportunity action to reload the weapon, before they can attack with it again.
 * Light: Attacks with this Weapon can be made with *Dexterity* or *Toughness*.

 ### Light Weapons